flexusjan/DungeonBoy/README.md

 ## Credits

-Big Thanks to http://www.lostgarden.com for the wonderfull sprites
+Big Thanks to http://www.lostgarden.com for the wonderful sprites.

 ## License